Kim Se-ah

-Kim Se-ah is a South Korean actress and model.
+Kim Se-ah is a South Korean actress.
 She is known for roles in dramas such as Seoul 1945, Janghwa Hongryeon jeon and Who Are You: School 2015.

 Personal life

 She is married to Kim Kyu-sik who is a cellist.
 They got married in 2009 and have two children, a son and daughter.
 In 2010, she published a book called The Naturalistic Childbirth of Kim Se-ah.